JennyNgo273/LandingPage/README.md

 - In 2014, orders grew at a faster rate than sessions, orders grew 135% (983 → 2,314) while sessions increased 100% (14,825 → 29,722).

 ## Recommendations
-- **Non-Brand Campaign (Google Search Source)**: Conduct A/B testing to optimize landing pages, deep dive into segment and optimize by devide (mobile, desktop) to identify disparities in conversion behavior and streamline user experience to get higher order rates in return.
+- **Non-Brand Campaign (Google Search Source)**: Conduct A/B testing to optimize landing pages, deep dive into segment and optimize by device (mobile, desktop) to identify disparities in conversion behaviour and streamline user experience to get higher order rates in return.
 - **The Original Mr. Fuzzy**: Introduce bundle deals, upsell personalized add-ons, and implement a cross-selling strategy, like with The Forever Love Bear products to increase PPO and repeat purchases.
 - **The Forever Love Bear**: Implement tiered pricing discounts, explore bulk corporate partnerships, and introduce seasonal editions to boost AOV while maintaining high PPO.
 - **2015 Forecast & Trend Strategy**: Prepare early for Q4 peak demand, leverage seasonal marketing campaigns year-round, and use predictive data to optimize ad spend and inventory planning.

 ## Dashboard
-The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/christine3803/viz/RowHealthDashboard/Dashboard).
+The dashboard can be found in PoerBI Service [here](https://public.tableau.com/app/profile/christine3803/viz/RowHealthDashboard/Dashboard).
 This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.

 <img width="812" alt="image" src="https://github.com/christinejiang11/rowhealth/assets/56368090/86756aa4-a0d8-44eb-a0d5-c128816f42ac">